WellthCare

-When employees and HR leaders ask about long-term care (LTC) coverage, they are often surprised to learn that standard employer-sponsored health plans (like PPOs, HMOs, and High-Deductible Health Plans) provide little to no coverage for custodial long-term care.
-These medical insurance plans are designed for acute care, doctor visits, hospital stays, and short-term rehabilitation-not for the extended, daily living assistance that defines LTC.
-Understanding this critical gap is the first step in building a comprehensive benefits strategy that protects employee health and financial well-being over a lifetime.
+Standard employer-sponsored health plans (like PPOs, HMOs, and High-Deductible Health Plans) provide little to no coverage for custodial long-term care.
+These medical insurance plans are built for acute care, doctor visits, hospital stays, and short-term rehab—not for the extended daily living help that defines LTC.
+That gap is the first thing you need to understand if you’re building a benefits strategy that protects employees over a lifetime.

 The Standard Health Plan Coverage Gap

-Under typical group health plans, coverage for services that could be considered "long-term" is extremely limited and conditional.
-For instance, Medicare and most commercial plans may cover a short stay in a skilled nursing facility (SNF) following a qualifying hospital admission, but only for rehabilitative care with a clear prognosis for improvement.
-Once that "skilled" need ends, so does the coverage.
-Custodial care-help with activities of daily living (ADLs) like bathing, dressing, and eating due to chronic illness, disability, or cognitive impairment-is explicitly excluded.
-This leaves a massive financial exposure for employees, as the national median cost for a private room in a nursing home now exceeds $100,000 annually, and home health aide services average over $60,000 per year.
+Under typical group health plans, coverage for anything that could be called “long-term” is tightly restricted.
+Take Medicare: it’ll cover a short skilled nursing stay after a qualifying hospital admission, but only for rehab with a clear improvement prognosis.
+Once that “skilled” need ends, so does the coverage.
+Custodial care—help with activities of daily living (ADLs) like bathing, dressing, and eating due to chronic illness, disability, or cognitive impairment—is explicitly excluded.
+That leaves employees facing a huge financial risk.
+The national median cost for a private room in a nursing home now tops $100,000 a year; home health aide services average over $60,000.

 Primary Long-Term Care Coverage Options